 How to Get Around Toronto

-Easy and convenient, you can’t be beat Uber for trips outside of biking and walking distance.
+Easy and convenient, you can’t be beat Uber and Lyft for trips outside of biking and walking distance.

 Bike Share Toronto

 This was my primary mode of transportation while visiting Toronto.
 I bike miles and miles and miles all around the city.
 You can get a day pass for $7 or a 3 day pass for $17.
 Toronto has plenty of bike lanes and I felt safe biking pretty much everywhere, even downtown.
 Since I was travelling I didn’t have a helmet so that would be the only concern but just be cautious and aware and you’ll be fine.
 There are bike stops every where you’d want to go and you’ll be able to get to every restaurant on this list using the bike share.

 In addition to biking, Toronto is very walkable too.
 There are lots of fun streets to wonder while you’re making your way around.
 Downtown, Bloor, College, Dundas, Ossington and Queen St. are all worth a stroll.

 You can’t beat public transit for getting around.
 Take the subway or electric trains and you’ll be able to get just about any where you need to go.